Elstuhn/Video-object-detection-by-location-anticipation/README.md

-## Objects do not disappear: Video object detection by single-frame object location anticipation
+## Objects do not disappear: Video object detection by single-frame object location anticipation (Windows Support)
-The official implementation of our ICCV 2023 paper:
+The official implementation of the ICCV 2023 paper:
 [Objects do not disappear: Video object detection by single-frame object location anticipation](https://arxiv.org/abs/2308.04770).

 #### Abstract